Dmitry-Borodin/igc2kmz-batch-scripts/README.md

 [contributions are welcome, expecially in this part]

-1)Create a subfolders for each group member
+1)Create subfolders for each group member
-2)Put tracks and color.txt files inside.
+2)Put tracks and color.txt (optional) files inside.
-3)Put this project in thie folder
 3)Run the script

 Happy flights review on Google Earth.